LFB-MRI/MagneticReadoutProcessing/documentation/colloquium/presentation/slides/0-main.md

 <br />
 <br />

-### Development of a hardware and software framework for the automated characterization of permanent magnets for low-field MRI systems
+### Development of a hardware and software framework for the automated characterisation of permanent magnets for low-field MRI systems

 <br />
 <br />
 Marcel Ochsendorf